Hematology Sequence Laboratories 2017

 1. Hematopathology Lab Introduction (this document)

 The laboratories focus on the microscopic, genetic and immunologic features of blood cells essential for the diagnosis of hematologic disorders.

-- The second week consists of two in-class laboratories that use the Hematopathology Labs 1 & 2 PowerPoint documents.
-These illustrate the laboratory diagnosis of anemias and Leukemias.
+- There are two laboratories that use the Hematopathology Labs 1 & 2 PowerPoint documents.
+These illustrate the laboratory diagnosis of anemias and leukemias.

-- All materials covered on the examination are contained in the three PowerPoint documents including (1) photomicrographs, (2) link to virtual slides, (3) review material and (4) cases with questions/answers (see below).
+- All materials covered on the laboratory portion of the examination are contained in the three PowerPoint documents including (1) photomicrographs, (2) links to virtual slides, (3) review material and (4) cases with questions/answers (see below).

-- The Self-study Atlas has a test preparation mode and a Web-based “self-test” tools provided for the virtual slides (Virtual Slides Self-Tester, link from Laboratory PowerPoints described below)
+- The Self-study Atlas has a test preparation mode and a “self-test tool” is provided for the virtual slides (Virtual Slides Self-Tester, link from Laboratory PowerPoints, described below).

-The Atlas 2016 PowerPoint document should be viewed initially using the “normal” view mode so that the slides and the “notes” window below are visible (content in both windows).
-For test preparation, view Atlas as a PowerPoint so that “notes” section is not visible.
+The Atlas 2017 PowerPoint document should be viewed initially using the “normal” view mode so that the slides and the “notes” window below are visible (content in both windows).
+For test preparation, view Atlas as a PowerPoint Show so that “notes” section is not visible.

 - Learn the microscopic appearance and frequency distribution of normal erythrocytes, leukocytes, selected anemias and selected neoplastic cells.

 - Know where normal blood cell growth, differentiation and maturation occur.